milanwiedemann/lcsm/README.md

 Similar work, that this package builds on, can be found [here](https://quantdev.ssri.psu.edu/tutorials/growth-modeling-chapter-16-introduction-latent-change-score-modeling) (univariate LCSM) and [here](https://quantdev.ssri.psu.edu/tutorials/growth-modeling-chapter-17-multivariate-latent-change-score-models) (bivariate LCSM).

-[These slides](https://docs.google.com/presentation/d/1q-SVbTA6n_HiC1bLjmCWySk1_b2u6rj12XrfK8-WEE0/edit?usp=sharing) illustrate the different univariate and bivariate LCSM that can be specified using this package.
+[These slides](https://docs.google.com/presentation/d/1q-SVbTA6n_HiC1bLjmCWySk1_b2u6rj12XrfK8-WEE0/edit?usp=sharing) illustrate some univariate and bivariate LCSM that can be specified using this package.

 ## Installation